 - We construct a general-equilibrium life-cycle economy with "symmetry assumptions." - Each period, a new continuum of households enters the economy, makes economic decisions over the next 241 periods, then exits the economy.
 The model is therefore "quarterly." - All households have log preferences defined over consumption and leisure-period utility is of the form

-$$\eta \ln c + (1 - \eta) \ln \ell.$$ (1)
+$$\eta \ln c + (1 - \eta) \ln \ell. \tag{1}$$

-- All households have a discount factor of unity. - The aggregate production technology is linear in the aggregate effective labor input. - Aggregate shock: The economy grows over time via stochastic growth in total factor productivity.
+- All households have a discount factor of unity. - The aggregate production technology is linear in the aggregate effective labor input.
+We allow variable utilization of the labor input.